cmu-sei/juneberry/README.md

 # Introduction

-Juneberry is a framework for running machine learnig experiments.
+Juneberry is a framework for running machine learning experiments.
 Think of it as an "automated grad student."

 This README describes how to use the Juneberry framework to execute machine learning tasks.
 Juneberry follows a (mostly) declarative programming model composed of sets of config files